 Conclusion: Our Pick for the Top Starter Racquet

 With dozens of options on the market, it can be confusing to decide which racquet is best for you.
-Since most tennis players take shorter and more compact swings when they’re first learning tennis, you need a racquet that can provide power.
-Your groundstrokes will become more consistent as you play more, but larger sweet spots and more forgiving racquets will make the game more fun.
+Since most beginner tennis players take slower, more controlled swings, you need a racquet that can provide power.
+Racquets with a larger head size and sweet spot will also make the game easier and more fun until you improve to the intermediate level.

-The Head TI S6 is the perfect balance of control and power, feel and spin, that a beginner needs to learn the game of tennis.
+The Head TI S6 tennis racquet offers a great balance of control and power, feel and spin, that a beginner needs to learn the game of tennis.
 It also comes at a low price point so you aren’t investing too much into a sport you haven’t yet tried.